Dosage form: injection

 In vitro tests show Meropenem to act synergistically with aminoglycoside antibacterial drugs against some isolates of Pseudomonas aeruginosa.

 Meropenem has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see Indications and Usage (1)].

 Viridans group streptococci

 The following in vitro data are available, but their clinical significance is unknown.
-At least 90% of the following bacteria have exhibited in vitro minimum inhibitory concentrations (MICs) less than or equal to the susceptible breakpoints for Meropenem.
-However, the safety and effectiveness of Meropenem in treating clinical infections due to these bacteria have not been established in adequate and well-controlled trials.
+At least 90% of the following bacteria exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for Meropenem against isolates of similar genus or organism group.
+However, the efficacy of Meropenem in treating clinical infections caused by these bacteria have not been established in adequate and well-controlled clinical trials.

 Staphylococcus epidermidis (methicillin-susceptible isolates only)

 For specific information regarding susceptibility test interpretive criteria and associated test methods and quality control standards recognized by FDA for this drug, please see: https://www.fda.gov/STIC.

 Genetic toxicity studies were performed with Meropenem using the bacterial reverse mutation test, the Chinese hamster ovary HGPRT assay, cultured human lymphocytes cytogenic assay, and the mouse micronucleus test.
 There was no evidence of mutagenic potential found in any of these tests.